akingscote/akingscote.github.io/_posts/2024-11-20-microsoft-sentinel-log-poisoning.md

 A DCR must send to an endpoint; which is either typically a the Log Analytics workspace or the Data Collection Endpoint.

-Here is an example of a DCR which collects `Sylog` type data from a Linux Virtual machine, and forwards onto my Log Analytics workspace
+Here is an example of a DCR which collects `Syslog` type data from a Linux Virtual machine, and forwards onto my Log Analytics workspace
 ```
 {
     "properties": {
         "description": "",
-        "immutableId": "dcr-62eeb31f81e64b8daf1393140d61069e",
+        "immutableId": "dcr-d133b230ac9e4bbd95a9092d636d0b7c",
         "dataSources": {
             "syslog": [
                 {